-In What's Left, Clive Hamilton throws out a challenge to Australia’s party of social democracy – to both its true believers and right-wing machine men.
+In the first Quarterly Essay of 2006, Clive Hamilton throws out a challenge to Australia’s party of social democracy – to both its true believers and right-wing machine men.
 Will it be business-as-usual and creeping atrophy, or will the Labor Party find a new way of talking to individualistic, affluent Australia?